mohit-codes/mohit-codes/README.md

 - 💻 Currently, I am a Software Engineer at Wednesday Solutions.
 - 👯 I’m open to collaborate on open source projects in frontend.
-- 💬 Ask me about JavaScript, React, Node/Express, or anything apart tech.
+- 💬 Ask me about JavaScript, React, GraphQl or anything apart tech.
 - 😄 Pronouns: He / Him
 - 📫 How to reach me:
   - [Email](mohitkush375@gmail.com)